What to Know About Retiring Abroad

 It may seem obvious, but visiting the country you want to retire in should be number one on your list of things to do before moving.
 Taking an extended stay can help you decide if you like the culture and environment enough to live there indefinitely.
 Both spouses need to be fully on board, or resentment can grow as one spouse feels alone and miserable.

-Talk to an agent about your retirement plans and how retiring abroad will effect your Medicare costs.
+We hope that this information on retiring abroad is useful to you.
+Talk to an agent about your retirement plans and how retiring abroad will affect your Medicare costs.

 Leave a comment